-The L2 Cache Controller consists of 4 banks where each bank contains 512 sets of 16 ways, and each way contains a 64-byte block.
+The L2 Cache Controller is configured into 4 banks where each bank contains 512 sets of 16 ways, and each way contains a 64-byte block.
 This subdivision into banks helps facilitate increased available bandwidth between CPU masters and the L2 Cache, as each bank has its own 128-bit inner port.
 As such, multiple requests to different banks may proceed in parallel.
 The outer port of the L2 Cache Controller is a 128-bit port shared among all banks and is connected to the DDR controller.

-When cache ways are disabled, they are addressable in the L2 Loosely Integrated Memory (L2LIM) address space as described in the PolarFire SoC MSS Technical Reference Manual.
+When cache ways are disabled, they are addressable in the L2 Loosely Integrated Memory (L2LIM) address space as described in the UG0880 PolarFire SoC FPGA Microprocessor Sub-System User Guide.
 Fetching instructions or data from the L2-LIM provides deterministic behavior equivalent to an L2 cache hit, with no possibility of a cache miss.
 Accesses to L2-LIM are always given priority over cache way accesses which target the same L2 cache bank.
 Out of reset all ways, except for way 0, are disabled.
 Cache ways can be enabled by writing to specific control registers.
 Once a cache way is enabled, it can not be disabled unless the CPU complex is reset.
 The highest numbered L2 cache way is mapped to the lowest L2-LIM address space, and way 1 occupying the highest L2-LIM address range.
 As L2 cache ways are enabled, the size of the L2-LIM address space shrinks.